 On the one hand this ‘knowing’ is an amazing privilege.
 It’s also a tension, sometimes unbearable.
 At these times, I see-saw between ‘how could they NOT realise X was going to happen?’ to ‘Let me tell you what’s going to happen if you do X, Y or Z!’

 Despite the frustration, this experience is one I’m thankful to have.
 There’s also a part of me that asks ‘…and so?’

-I imagine a day where we have people in our lives, communities, boardrooms and meetings who we welcome as something a little like human-barometers.
+I imagine a day where we have people in our communities, boardrooms and meetings who we welcome as something a little like human-barometers.
 A more integrated loop of action and impact.
-Perhaps like human-registers of energies in the space.
+Like human-registers of energies in the space.

 21 November 2017